Dewey-Data/deweydatapy/census_tiger.md

 You can download all of them or specific files/folders in the following way.
 <img src="https://github.com/Dewey-Data/deweydatapy/assets/142400584/78ede7bb-b889-4ca1-835f-c65070430d68" width = "400">

-Import necessary libraries and the `census_tiger.py` file and prepare local directory to save Census TIGER shape files.
+Import necessary libraries and the `census_tiger.py` file.
+ Also, prepare local directory to save Census TIGER shape files.
 ```Python
 # Census TIGER FTP download code sample ----------------------
 import pandas as pd